Claire enjoys growing fruit, herbs and vegetables and studying and creating natural remedies. She strives to live a low-impact lifestyle.

-2. Place the bag/strainer into a cup and fill with freshly boiled water.
+2. Place the bag/strainer into a cup and fill it with freshly boiled water.

-3. Allow the herbs to seep for five minutes before removing them.
+3. Allow the herbs to steep for five minutes before removing them.

-4. Drink the tea hot 2-3 times a day for maximum benefit.
+4. Drink the tea hot 2 to 3 times a day for maximum benefit.

 Peppermint and Calendula Tea

 This tea is useful for easing the symptoms of premenstrual tension and period pains.
-It can also have a relaxing effect on the nervous system and relive tension in the body and mind.
+It can also have a relaxing effect on the nervous system and relieve tension in the body and mind.

 Makes four servings